nebulab/playbook/client-guide/estimates-and-deadlines.html.md

 ---
 title: Estimates and deadlines
+meta_description: >
+  Estimates and deadlines have a place, but it's not what people usually think.
+At Nebulab, we have a different approach to these tools.
+Learn more about it
 ---

 We feel very strongly about estimates and deadlines in software projects.
 In general, we think they